Daisies are so bright and cheerful - and you'll want to crochet an entire bouquet when you see how easy this pattern is to make.

 There is no set gauge; change the weight of yarn and you'll change the size and scale of the flower, so use up your scrap yarn or choose whichever one works best for you.

-We used a variegated yellow and white yarn for our sample, but you could crochet the center in yellow and do the popcorn stitch petals in white - or make painted gerbera style daisies using a whole range of different colors.
+I used a variegated yellow and white yarn for this sample, but you could crochet the center in yellow and do the popcorn stitch petals in white – or make painted gerbera style daisies using a whole range of different colors (which happens to be on my personal To-Do list, partly because I have some very pretty leftover yarns that I need to use up but mostly because I think this pattern would be stunning in different colors).

 The center of this daisy flower looks fine as is, or you could sew on a small crocheted circle, a pretty button or pompom.